chadnt/utPLSQL-demo-project/README.md

     - Provision a database from docker *( this step most likely you will not run as these databases will exists already)*
     - Create user to deploy code to *( this step most likely you will not run as the user will exists already and we will update database)*
     - Execute Liquibase / Flyway commands to update database

+# Notes

+Okay.
+Looks like the pipeline expects us to have a docker image in a private repository.
+Let's figure that out.

+Start simple.
+ADO tutorial using a docker image...